jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 The one feature I might miss is having a toolchain on the target device.
 But that's really only a development convenience and not one I use that often anyway.

 The fact that Buildroot builds so quickly compensates for that pretty well.

+I had to make some changes to the build system to get my custom RPi DTBO overlays building.
+I explain the problem and the approach I took to fixing it here [Compiling RPi Overlays with Buildroot][br-rpi-overlay-doc].

+I'm not sure this is the right approach with Buildroot, but we'll see.

-Next up is to try adding some custom kernel patches and then some testing of the SDK toolchain that Buildroot generates.
+Next up is some testing of the SDK toolchain that Buildroot generates.

 More to follow...